Selling Your Property

 Other Fees Associated with selling Spanish Property

 The costs of selling include your estate agency and lawyer's fees.
-Most agencies, including ours charge for success only, So no sale – no fee.
+Most agencies, including ours, charge for success only, So no sale – no fee.
 If you change your mind about selling and take the property off the market, you will pay nothing.
 Our fees are generally paid at the notary office at the time of the sale.
-To find out more about our fee structure, please contact us.
+To find out more about our fee structure, don't hesitate to get in touch with us.

 We always advise that sellers of a home use a lawyer.
 This prevents potential pitfalls and communication problems.
 We suggest involving the lawyer as soon as possible to check that paperwork correct and to avoid last-minute issues.
 Lawyer's fees are customarily assessed at the rate of 1% + IVA, although some lawyers charge a cheaper rate.

 If your home has a mortgage, you will be subject to Mortgage Cancellation costs.
 Even if the mortgage is fully paid, you need to check that it is properly recorded in the land registry.
 This means getting a bank representative to sign at the Notary at the cost of between 500 and 1,000 euros.
 This should be bought to your lawyer's awareness at an early stage.
 You'll need to check with your bank if there are any mortgage redemption fees.

 When planning on selling a property, we recommend that you use the following checklist:

 - Assemble all documents related to the property.
 You will require a copy of the Escritura (title deeds) (Escritura de Compraventa) or at the minimum, a copy of the Nota Simple, and a copy of the last IBI and rubbish receipts.

 - You should also check you have paid all community fee payments.